-In the United States, due to the current guidelines for VBAC and physicians’ fear of malpractice many hospitals are denying women’s right to labor for a VBAC.
-Today, less than 10 percent of women with a prior cesarean have a VBAC.
+In the United States, due to the current guidelines for VBAC and physicians’ fear of malpractice many hospitals are do not provide care for women who choose to labor for a VBAC.
+Although 7 out of 10 women who labor after a prior cesarean have a normal birth, in 2014 only 12% of women with a prior cesarean had a VBAC.

 Birth is a major life event that significantly impacts a mother’s physical and emotional well-being.
 A cesarean can be a life-saving procedure for a mother and/or her baby, but overall, birth by cesarean puts healthy pregnant women at risk for medical complications.
 Recent evidence suggests that cesarean birth, particularly if it was unexpected, may also put women at increased psychological risk.

-In the U.S. one out of three women gives birth by cesarean and more than 90% of women with a prior cesarean have a routine repeat operation.
-The cesarean rate runs contrary to the US Healthy People 2010 and 2020 goals.
+In the U.S. one out of three women gives birth by cesarean and than 88% of women with a prior cesarean have a routine repeat operation.
 US National objectives to improve maternal, infant, and child health outcomes is to lower the cesarean rate for first time mothers to 15%, and increase the VBAC rate to 63% by the year 2020.

 Many cesareans are scheduled for non-medical reasons, often before term.
 The March of Dimes, hospital associations and State Health Departments are working hard to reduce scheduled cesareans before term because of the health complications and long-term effects on the baby.